We caught up with master barber Beau, of Byron Bay Barber Co., to chat Byron, barbering and the Department of Simple Things...

 It’s where we are, it’s where we all live.
 It’s basically in the centre of our worlds up here.
 We all surf and ride motorbikes, and it was just great to be a part of something new and awesome in Byron.

-What visitors can you expect to find at the Dept. of Simple Things?
+What can visitors expect to find at Simple Things?

 The beauty of it is that we meet all walks of life here.
 We get local guys and blue-collar workers who we love, then there’s a few local celebrities.
 Mr Jason Grant is a client, and Mick Fanning has been in to get his hair cut.
 We also see plenty of local retirees, actors and artists, yeah...such a broad range of people, it’s just crazy.
 And it doesn’t matter where you’re from or what you do, we treat everyone equally.
 We’ve got a lot of local regulars and also a lot of tourists, it makes it fun – it mixes it up.